SRES-185-119

 What it does

 This resolution designates the week of April 21 through April 25, 2025, as "National Home Visiting Week."
-It is a commemorative resolution only — it does not create, modify, or fund any program, and it does not carry the force of law.
+It expresses the Senate's support for that designation and for the goals of home visiting programs, which send trained workers to families to support child development and parenting.
+The resolution does not create, fund, or modify any program, and carries no legal or binding effect.

 Who benefits